tomayac/blogccasion/posts/2023/01/not-everyones-currently-building-for-the-web-but-probably-more-people-should.md

 ---
 layout: layouts/post.njk
 title:
-  "Not everyone's currently building for the web, but probably more people should"
+  "Not everyone's currently building for the Web, but probably more people should"
 author: 'Thomas Steiner'
 date: '2023-01-16T09:27:32'